Root Cause Changes: Real Examples of Modern Root Cause Analysis

 At 4:05 pm, the NOC receives alerts associated with crashes on the mobile app and multiple function executions:

-BigPanda surfaces the root cause change: at 3:52 pm, AWS Lambda functions were removed from one of the mobile application gateways to clear up IP space:
+BigPanda shows the main cause of the change.
+At 3:52 PM, AWS Lambda functions were removed from a mobile app gateway.
+This was done to free up IP space

-With BigPanda’s Root Cause Changes feature, it’s easy to view all the changes related to an incident, and identify it’s Root Cause Change, by simply clicking on the “Related Changes” tab when looking at an incident.
+With BigPanda’s Root Cause Changes feature, you can easily see all changes related to an incident.
+Just click on the “Related Changes” tab to find the Root Cause Change for that incident.

 It’s that simple.